42% of Australians pay for holidays on plastic

 One strategy involves using several travel money products rather than putting all of your eggs in the single basket.
 For example, Cartwright suggested that you could use a prepaid travel card as well as a credit card or a mixture of credit, your debit card and cash to make purchases while on holiday.
 This way, if your card is lost or stolen and you need to lock your account, you’re not stranded without cash and will have a back up to get you by.

 You should also notify your provider that you’re travelling overseas before you leave and have the relevant emergency numbers saved in your phone for easy access in the case of an emergency.
-You can find a list of the relevant contact details and steps you can take in our guide on what to do if your travel card is lost or stolen.

 With the school holidays underway and the Easter long weekend quickly approaching, see our travel money guide to compare prepaid cards, credit cards, debit cards and more to determine the best way to fund your next holiday.